ralphje/signify/README.rst

 Thanks
 ------
-Thanks to Germano Caronni (caronni@google.com, gec@acm.org) for writing the basis of this module.
+Huge thanks to Germano Caronni for writing the original code in the `verify_sigs project <https://github.com/anthrotype/verify-sigs>`_, on which this project was based.

+A multitude of significant improvements and modifications was made on top of their original contribution, including improving PE signature support, adding support for various other files, and moving the original scripts into a modern Python module.